 When can I take a shower or bath?

 You may not soak in water until all incisions are all healed.
-You may shower, but must dry all wounds thoroughly afterwards.
+You may shower but must dry all wounds thoroughly afterward.

 When can I drive after surgery?